 Professor John Pegg

-Professor and Foundation Director of the SiMERR National Research Centre - School of Education
+Professor and Foundation Director of the SiMERR National Research Centre - Faculty of Humanities, Arts, Social Sciences and Education; The National Centre of Science, Information and Communication Technology, and Mathematics Education for Rural and Regional Australia (SiMERR)

 Phone: +61 2 6773 5070